hexthedev/OpenAi-Api-Unity/README.md

 To report bugs, problems, suggestions please submit [Github Issues](https://github.com/hexthedev/OpenAi-Api-Unity/issues)

-If anyone want to contribute, [Pull Requests](https://github.com/hexthedev/OpenAi-Api-Unity/pulls) are welcome
+If anyone wants to contribute, [Pull Requests](https://github.com/hexthedev/OpenAi-Api-Unity/pulls) are welcome

 ## Overview
 This is a simple OpenAI API wrapper that implements the api calls found in the [OpenAI Api Api Reference](https://beta.openai.com/docs/api-reference) as Coroutines and Async functions.

-The intention is that the syntax follows the docs as closely as possible.
-For example, the api call Create Completion at the endpoint `https://api.openai.com/v1/engines/{engine_id}/completions` is called using `OpenAiApiV1.Engines.Engine("engine_id}").Completions.CreateCompletionCoroutine`
+The syntax follows the docs as closely as possible.
+For example, the api call Create Completion at the endpoint `https://api.openai.com/v1/engines/{engine_id}/completions` is called using `OpenAiApiV1.Engines.Engine("<engine_id>").Completions.CreateCompletionCoroutine`

 To learn more:
 1. Read the Quick Start section below to see a basic example of how to use the wrapper